convertigo/c8oprj-lib-exchange/project.md

 </p></blockquote></details>

-<details><summary><b>loginAzureAdWithAccessToken</b> : Perform the OAuth flow for AzureAD</summary><blockquote><p>
+<details><summary><b>loginAzureAdWithAccessToken</b> : Perform the OAuth flow for AzureAD If the token is valid, it will be stored as a special EWS OAuth token in the user's session to be used when calling EWS APIs</summary><blockquote><p>

 ## ![](https://github.com/convertigo/convertigo/blob/develop/engine/src/com/twinsoft/convertigo/beans/sequences/images/genericsequence_color_16x16.png?raw=true "GenericSequence") loginAzureAdWithAccessToken

-Perform the OAuth flow for AzureAD

-If the token is valid, it will be stored in the user's session to be used when calling Microsoft APIs.
+Perform the OAuth flow for AzureAD If the token is valid, it will be stored as a special EWS OAuth token in the user's session to be used when calling EWS APIs.

-Also if the token is valid, setAuthenticatedUser step is executed to flag this session as authenticated.

 <span style="color:DarkGoldenRod">Variables</span>